 Benvenuti!
-Now that you’ve been accepted, you’ve probably already started preparations for your departure, both mentally and otherwise.
+Now that you have been accepted, you may already have started to prepare for your departure.
 Going abroad is a big step and certain aspects may seem overwhelming.
-In this portion of the website you’ll find some practical information to help you thoroughly prepare for your exciting experience abroad in Perugia.
+In this portion of the website you will find some practical information to help you thoroughly prepare for your exciting experience abroad in Perugia.

 We ask all students who have already applied to complete the following forms if they did not do so in their initial application:

 2. Complete the Housing Request Form

 If you have already completed these forms in paper format and sent them to the admissions office, you can rest assured they have been received.
 If you already submitted these forms and would like to make changes you may simply resubmit these form online as well.
 The latest forms sent by mail or email will replace previous ones completed.

 3. Read the Student Handbook